learn-co-students/visualizing-in-python-data-science-pilot/README.md

 | Steven | 3  |     6     |
 | Natalie| 5  |     4     |

-Now to figure out is who is closest to Bob you decide to make a graph of each customer's locations, as well as Bob's, in a graph.
+To figure out who is closest to Bob, you decide to make a graph of Bob's location and each customer's location.

 ### Visualizing Data with Graphs